Identifying your product’s aha moment

 Your goal is to narrow down what the aha moments and other stages of the user journey have in common, even starting with the very early stages.
 You may find that your users have a lot of brand awareness coming in, which helps them reach the aha moment faster because they know what to expect.

-Guide users to the aha moment
+How can you guide users to the aha moment?

 Identifying your aha moments (and how they fit within the larger user journey) is the goal of better guiding users to those moments.
 You only have a small window of time to catch the user’s attention before they give up or move on, and you can’t always rely on users to find the aha moments on their own.